TheCuteOwl/Trap-Stealer/README.md

 📁 - ZIP Stealer: Compresses various application files

-🎭 - Fake Disguise: Can disguise in a fake Discord Nitro generator or a webhook tool
+🎭 - Fake Disguise: Can disguise in a fake Discord Nitro generator or a webhook tool (Ask for new idea if you want)

 ❌ - Discord Disabler: This one is straight-forward